 On average, predicted non-purchasers make up about half of your users.

 Note: Behind the scenes, smart segmentation predicts the likelihood that a given user is a non-purchaser and serves only those users ads.
 When a user is ineligible for personalized ads or has disabled them, Google does not predict purchase behavior.
 Accordingly, such users will not be identified as likely non-purchasers and will not be served ads.

 In your Home dashboard, the smart segmentation card lists your apps that are not already using the ad format and are eligible to use smart segmentation.
 App eligibility is based on user traffic and the amount of in-app purchases visible to AdMob.
 Additionally, iOS apps must be linked to Firebase to be eligible for smart segmentation.

-The smart segmentation card estimates the increase in ad earnings that a smart segmentation interstitial could provide when used in addition to existing ad units.
+The smart segmentation card estimates the increase in ad earnings that a smart segmentation interstitial or rewarded ad unit could provide when used in addition to existing ad units.
 Note that replacing existing ad units with smart segmentation ad units can result in lower revenue and impressions as smart segmentation ad units only show to a portion of your users.

 You can monitor the performance of your smart segmentation ad units in your App overview dashboard.
 To view your app overview dashboard, click Apps in the sidebar.
 Select the name of your app, then click App overview in the sidebar.

 Use your AdMob reports to monitor revenue changes after enabling smart segmentation.
 View the ad unit with smart segmentation enabled in your AdMob Network report.